forgery810/fl-studio-alesis-vixx/README.md

 - (+) -> This has only been tested on a VI61 in Windows but the switches should correlate with the other models.
 Please let me know if you have any issues.

 - The .vi6, .vi4 and .vi2 files were created using the Alesis layout editor and are optimized for the script.
 The 49(.vi4) and 25(.vi2) files are untested but should work.
-These layouts change the buttons to momentary rather than toggle, lest each has to be pushed twice.